wettestsock/pythonPractice/README.md

 # pythonStats

-currently supporting confidence intervals, single, and welch t test. paired t tests WIP . anova tests coming soon.
+currently supporting confidence intervals, single, and welch t test.

+paired t tests and anova WIP.

 help would be greatly appreciated. im new to this too.